Following the Autoregressive Nature of LLM Embeddings via Compression and Alignment: Experiments

 \subsection{Ablation Study}

 To verify the effectiveness of AutoRegEmbed, we conducted an ablation study.
 First, we removed Conditional Distribution Alignment to evaluate its impact on model performance.
 Second, since Equation~\ref{eq7} was derived empirically in our previous work, we tested different variants of this equation to confirm that it remains the optimal choice.
 Different variants of Equation~\ref{eq7} include \textbf{Log\_sigmoid}, which maps similarity to a logarithmic scale for integration with the exponential function e, as well as \textbf{KL divergence} and \textbf{JS divergence}, which quantify the distance between the conditional probability distributions of positive and negative sample embeddings in distinct ways.
-The specific equations are provided in Appendix~\ref{app:ablation}.

 Table~\ref{tab:ablation_study} presents the ablation results.
 The experiments on different tasks indicate that Conditional Distribution Alignment improves performance by 9.17\%, while Information Compression contributes a 16.99\% improvement, demonstrating the effectiveness of both tasks.
 Additionally, experiments on variants of Equation~\ref{eq7} reveal that, although using a logarithmic scale for similarity and employing KL or JS divergence to measure distribution distance are more intuitive approaches, they do not surpass the performance of the original loss function in Equation~\ref{eq7}.
 Thus, Equation~\ref{eq7} can be regarded as a more effective loss function.
+The specific equations and more detailed analysis are provided in Appendix~\ref{app:ablation}.